DesyncTheThird/corne-keymap/readme.md

 This layer contains macros useful for text selection and deletion:
 - The three macros at the top enclose the current word with the listed brackets.
 These macros also interoperate with the rollback feature.
-- `DelLeft` and `DelRight` delete the previous/forward chararcters in current word.
+- The left and right `Del` macros delete the previous/forward chararcters in current word.
 - `Select` macro by [Getreuer](https://getreuer.info/posts/keyboards/select-word/index.html) selects the current word and extends selection by one word per subsequent press; holding shift selects/extends selection by lines instead.
-- `DelLine` deletes the current line.
+- `< Del >` deletes the current line.
 - `DelWord` deletes the current word.

 The `LCTL` modifier is also held while this layer is active, and the `LSFT` modifier is additionally held for the `Home` and `End` keys.